 Every time you store a semen sample, a small portion is separated out before freezing for testing by a specially trained laboratory technologist.
 A complete, computerized semen analysis is performed.
 This analysis will reveal:

-- the total number of sperm present in the sample
+- The total number of sperm present in the sample

-- the total number of live sperm
+- The total number of motile sperm

-Between 24 and 48 hours after the samples are frozen, one cryo vial is thawed and the specimen is analyzed to measure the percentage of sperm that recover from freezing.
+Between 24 and 48 hours after the samples are frozen, one post-thaw vial is thawed and the specimen is analyzed to measure the percentage of sperm that recover from freezing.
 The better the semen quality in general, and the higher the recovery rate after thawing, the fewer specimens that need to be stored.
-Based on the results of these tests, the laboratory director can recommend the optimal number of samples, one should consider freezing in order to have the best chance of successful fertility treatment in the future.
+Based on the results of these tests, the laboratory director can recommend the optimal number one should consider freezing in order to have the best chance of successful fertility treatment in the future.
 You also may receive feedback on whether artificial insemination or in vitro fertilization would be your most viable treatment option.